uiraribeiro/php-challenge/src/AppBundle/Resources/doc/index.md

 Products
 --------
 Our products are based on the items, one item can have as many products as you want or see fit.
-Each product is available in a single country, they have a price, a VAT rate, individual shipping costs, a minimal quantity and since we are selling on a subscription base a minimal subscription time.
+Each product is available in a single country, where wthey have a price, a VAT rate, individual shipping costs and a minimal quantity and since we are selling on a subscription base a minimal subscription time.
 Each product is only available in a time frame.

 Stock
 -----
 This is where we're storing our items, it contains information how many items are available per country and month.
-Since the people preferring fresh fruits, the stock is cleared at the end of each month.
+Since the people prefer fresh fruits, the stock is cleared at the end of each month.

 Customers
 ---------